projectcontour/contour/site/content/resources/security-threat-model.md

 It's generally expected that an ingress controller can read configuration from anywhere in the cluster, so doing this may produce unusual results.

 #### Endpoints and EndpointSlices
-As seen in [CVE-2021-25740](https://github.com/kubernetes/kubernetes/issues/103675), it's possible to manipulate Endpoints and EndpointSlices to access services in other clusters.
+As seen in [CVE-2021-25740](https://github.com/kubernetes/kubernetes/issues/103675), it's possible to manipulate Endpoints and EndpointSlices to access services in other namespaces in the cluster.
 This is particularly important for Ingress controllers, as the confused deputy problem means that manually-managed Endpoints attached to a headless Service can be used to bypass security people might attach to ingress config, of whatever type.
 Contour is unable to do much about this, and we expect administrators the use the recommended default RBAC for Endpoints and EndpointSlices, which only grants the ability to manually manage them to cluster administrators.